Introducing Honey Stinger

 The Pomegranate Passion flavour tasted great, subtle, not too sweet or overpowering.
 I could really taste the pomegranate and it left a fresh after taste in my mouth, contain 100% of your required daily vitamin C quota, it results in a really natural and healthy fuelling option.

 So did the chews work?
 Well within 10 minutes my somewhat tired legs had come round, the wind felt like it had eased and I felt on top of my game.
 Clicking down a few gears, the underlying honey ingredients and substantial 39 grams of carbohydrates had really kicked in, I was flying!

-Arriving home and I felt great, after over 4 hours in the saddle these chews had really worked their magic, a perfect mid ride, race energy boost.
+Arriving home and I felt great, after over 4 hours in the saddle these chews had really worked their magic, a perfect mid-ride, race energy boost.
 They are quick and easy to eat, easy to store in a rear jersey pocket or bento box and feature natural and organic ingredients.
-My only regret was I didn't have another few packets for keep me going on the first 100kms of my ride!
+My only regret was I didn't have another few packets to keep me going on the first 100kms of my ride!

 Peanut butter and honey, a match made in heaven?
-Well Honey Stinger think so and have created the Peanut Butter and Honey Energy Bar, packed with high quality carbohydrates, vitamins and nutrients.
-The late March, 140 kilometre, Surrey Cyclone Sportive, through the brutal Surrey hills, was going to be the true test of this bar’s worth.
+Well, Honey Stinger think so and have created the Peanut Butter and Honey Energy Bar, packed with high-quality carbohydrates, vitamins and nutrients.
+The late March, 140 kilometres, Surrey Cyclone Sportive, through the brutal Surrey hills, was going to be the true test of this bar’s worth.
 I was keen to get going, as this was one of the most appealing flavours of energy bar around.